Program Length and Number of Positions

 - Register with the Postdoctoral Dental Matching Service (MATCH).
 Information about the MATCH can be found http://www.natmatch.com/dentres/.

 - Upon invitation, a personal interview is required.
 At that time, a high-resolution photo will be requested.
 No photos are needed before the invitation to interview.
 Interviews are held in November and December.

 The application deadline for PASS is October 1st of the year preceding matriculation.

 All correspondence regarding program information and application should be directed to:

 Administrator email: email@example.com

-Children’s Dental Center serves the needs of nearly 14,500 unique patients, including more than 34,000 patient visits and is one of the busiest specialty clinics at Children’s Hospital of Wisconsin.
+Children’s Dental Center serves the needs of nearly 14,500 unique patients, including more than 34,000 patient visits/year and is one of the busiest specialty clinics at Children’s Wisconsin.
 Every patient gives residents an opportunity to learn pediatric dentistry in a hands-on environment.

 Community Service: The program is directly involved with Give Kids a Smile annually.
 Residents actively volunteer with other organizations, such as Special Olympics and the Hunger Task Force.
 Residents also may provide educational seminars to area dentists and medical staffs regarding topics in pediatric dentistry.